Minimum Feedback for Collision-Free Scheduling in Massive Random Access

 this shows

 is achievable.
 Since $\epsilon$ can be chosen arbitrarily, we can take $\epsilon \rightarrow 0$.
-As the minimum feedback rate must be no larger than any achievable rate, this gives (\ref{eq:var_rate_upper}). \end{proof}
+As the minimum feedback rate must be no larger than any achievable rate, and this rate is achievable for any distribution of $\mathbf{A}$, this gives (\ref{eq:var_rate_upper}). \end{IEEEproof}

-To summarize, this section shows that while for a fixed-length code, the random coding bound results in $O(\log \log(n))$ scaling for the minimum rate, for the variable-length codes, the minimal rate is independent of $n$.
+To summarize, this section shows that while for a fixed-length code, the random coding bound results in $O(\log \log(n))$ scaling for the minimum rate, for the variable-length codes, the minimum rate is independent of $n$.
 This is surprising as it implies that even as $n$ grows to infinity, there exists an $O(k)$ feedback scheme that results in no collision.
-Interestingly, the proof of the variable-length code case shows that the way to achieve this is to take $\epsilon \rightarrow 0$, which implies $T^*(n,k,\epsilon) \rightarrow \infty$.
+Interestingly, the proof of the variable-length code case shows that the way to achieve this is to take $\epsilon \rightarrow 0$, which implies $T_{\epsilon}^*(n,k) \rightarrow \infty$.
 In other words, to minimize the output entropy, it is better to use families of large size $T$ so as to give more flexibility to the encoder in order to produce a more skewed output distribution.
 This is in contrast to the fixed-length case where $T$ is to be minimized and $\epsilon$ should be taken to 1.

-\section{Converse for Minimum Feedback Rate for $b=k$}
+\section{Converse for Minimum Feedback Rate for $b = k$}

-We now present converse results showing that a feedback code for scheduling $k$ out of $n$ users in $k$ slots must have a minimum rate with at least a linear scaling in $k$ for both the variable and fixed-rate case and a double-logarithmic scaling in $n$ for the fixed-rate case.
-The first result is a simple volume bound; it is known in, e.g., \cite{Fredman1984OnFunctions} for the case of fixed-length codes.
-This argument can be extended to the variable-length case by considering the volume bound as a constraint on the distribution of $f(\mathbf{A})$.
+We now present converse results showing that a feedback code for scheduling $k$ out of $n$ users in $k$ slots must have a minimum rate with at least a linear scaling in $k$ for both the variable and fixed-length case and a double-logarithmic scaling in $n$ for the fixed-length case.
+The first result is based on the so-called volume bound, which is known in, e.g., \cite{Fredman1984OnFunctions} for the case of fixed-length codes.
+This argument can be extended to the variable-length case by considering the volume bound as a constraint on the distribution of $f(\mathbf{A})$ as $\mathbf{A} \sim Q(\mathbf{A})$ and over possibly random $f$.